-The "relaxed" body canonicalization algorithm:
+The "relaxed" body canonicalization algorithm MUST apply the following steps (a) and (b) in order:

-- o Ignores all whitespace at the end of lines.
-Implementations MUST NOT remove the CRLF at the end of the line. - o Reduces all sequences of WSP within a line to a single SP character. - o Ignores all empty lines at the end of the message body.
+- a.
+Reduce whitespace: - Ignore all whitespace at the end of lines.
+Implementations MUST NOT remove the CRLF at the end of the line.

+- Reduce all sequences of WSP within a line to a single SP character. - b.
+Ignore all empty lines at the end of the message body.
 "Empty line" is defined in Section 3.4.3.
+If the body is non-empty but does not end with a CRLF, a CRLF is added.
+(For email, this is only possible when using extensions to SMTP or non-SMTP transport mechanisms.)